bash-d/bd/doc/bd-ansi.md

-# `bd-ansi.sh`: ANSI Color and Formatting for Enhanced Terminal Output
+# `bd-ansi.sh`: ANSI Formatting for Enhanced Terminal Output

 The `bd-ansi.sh` script is a complementary module for the `bd.sh` autoloader.
 It specializes in providing ANSI color and formatting utilities to enhance terminal output.